Angola Avante: Proposed changes

 Its lyrics refer to several key events in the history of the MPLA.
 However, this has been rendered "obsolete" since the end of the one-party state in 1992.
 As a result, there have been efforts to modify the national anthem, along with other national symbols.
 However, none of these have come to fruition, and the anthem remains unchanged as of 2014.

 Lyrics

 The lyrics of "Angola Avante" allude to how the country and its people will progress forward in the future.
 It has been classified by The Daily Telegraph′s Ivan Hewett as one of several contemporary national anthems that convey "a more martial tone" inspired by "La Marseillaise".

+The latter third of both verses is usually considered refrain and repeated; the chorus is also repeated twice during each rendition.